-Everything you require is provided in this self contained 2 storey, 2 bedroom apartment including a secure car parking bay, reverse cycle air conditioning and laundry facilities.
-Port-a-cot and high chair available if required.
+Everything you require is provided in this self contained 2 storey, 2 bedroom apartment including a secure car parking bay, reverse cycle air conditioning, laundry facilities and a Port-a-cot and high chair.

 Enjoy your morning coffee in the private internal courtyard or walk up the street to Fremantle's famous cappuccino strip.
 Apartment is located directly opposite Fremantle's latest and most popular cafe/restaurant 'Bread in Common' which also offers daily freshly made bread!

 Book now to secure this sought after accommodation for your stay in Fremantle.

 Fremantle is recognised as the best preserved 19th Century seaport in the world.
 Over 150 buildings in the port city are classified by the National Trust, These include: The Round House which was built in 1831 & is the oldest public building in W.A, The Esplanade Hotel which was built in 1890s and the Fremantle Prison which was built by convict labour in the 1850s.